Why is My Sperm Clumpy?

 A gel-like appearance of semen is also common when a man has infrequent ejaculation.
 In this situation, protein coagulates in the testicles, leading to a chunky or clumpy appearance when the semen is exposed to air.
 This is a temporary condition, but if it persists for more than two weeks, it’s important to talk to a doctor.
 It could be a sign of a more serious problem, such as an infection or the development of anti-sperm antibodies.

-Other Posts: How to Increase Sperm Count While on TRT
+Other Posts: How to Get Rid of Yellow Sperm

 4. Epidytimis